Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

 Please consider that, for usability reasons some filters have been fixed (like the pixel cloudy percentage, and other things).
 See the [code](sentinel_satellites.py) for having a better understanding.

 ## Input DataFrame
-The input DataFrame, lets suppose named `fields_df`, should be structured as follows:
+The input DataFrame, lets suppose named `fields_df`, should be structured as follows (just columns position matters):

 | crop_field_name |              polygon_coordinates                  |
 |-----------------|---------------------------------------------------|